Diana Senechal

-Diana Senechal is an American teacher, author, and translator.
-She wrote two books of nonfiction, as well as numerous poems, stories, essays, and translations.
-She taught in New York City public schools for five years before moving to Hungary in 2017 to teach at the Varga Katalin Gimnázium in Szolnok.
+Diana Senechal (born 1964) is an American teacher, author, and translator; since 2017 she has been living in Hungary.
+She wrote three books of nonfiction, as well as numerous poems, stories, essays, and translations.
+She taught in New York City public schools before moving to Hungary in 2017 to teach at the Varga Katalin Gimnázium in Szolnok.
+Her first book, Republic of Noise (2012), was a Choice Outstanding Academic Title, and she was awarded the 2011 Hiett Prize in the Humanities.
+She was a president of the Association of Literary Scholars, Critics, and Writers in 2024.

+Early life and education

-Senechal received a BA, MA, and PhD from Yale University.
+Senechal was born in 1964.
+She received a BA, MA, and PhD in Slavic Languages and Literatures from Yale University.

+Career

+Senechal taught English Language in New York City public schools 2005–2009 and taught philosophy at Columbia Secondary School 2011–2016.
+She moved to Hungary in 2017 to teach at the Varga Katalin Gimnázium in Szolnok.

-In 2011, Senechal won the Hiett Prize in the Humanities, which is awarded to “an up-and-coming thinker who is recognized as a leader in the humanities”.
+In 2011, she finished her first nonfiction book, Republic of Noise: The Loss of Solitude in Schools and Culture, for release in 2012, drawing on her experience teaching public school.
+It was named an Outstanding Academic Title of 2012 by Choice magazine.
+The Dallas Institute awarded Senechal the 2011 Hiett Prize in the Humanities, which is awarded to “an up-and-coming thinker who is recognized as a leader in the humanities.”

+She has been a member of the council of the Association of Literary Scholars, Critics, and Writers since 2013 and served as its president in 2024.